CQC-Registered Clinic · 5★ (127 reviews)

 Is the Child Autism diagnosis recognised by schools or the NHS?

 Yes, mostly.
-Our evidence-based approach (e.g., ADOS/ADI-R) is widely accepted by schools, universities and many NHS services, however, they are not obliged to accept our assessments
+Our assessments use recognised clinical tools (e.g. ADOS/ADI-R) and are widely accepted by schools, universities and many NHS services.
+However, individual organisations and NHS providers are not obliged to accept private assessments.

 Can my child be assessed for Child Autism online?